mbelur/rke2-rancher-ansible/README.md

 # RKE2 + Rancher HA Setup via Ansible

-This project automates the setup of a high-availability RKE2 cluster along with Rancher on SUSE-based operating systems, leveraging containerized Ansible playbooks to streamline installation.
+This project automates the setup of a high-availability RKE2 cluster along with Rancher on SLES, SLE-Micro, leveraging containerized Ansible playbooks to streamline installation.
 The initial implementation is designed to work with the default configuration options for both RKE2 and Rancher.